ts-ai-kobo/ts_ai_kobo_activator_public/README.md

 製品に関するご質問は販売ページよりお問い合わせください。

-🟦 Important notice before purchase
+🟦 Important Notice Before Purchase
-Before considering the purchase of this product, please make sure to read the product manual and the information below.
+Before considering this product, please make sure to read the product manual and the information below.
 If you do not agree with the contents, please refrain from purchasing.
-This product will not be sold at a discount.
-It is intended only for those who understand and agree with these terms.
+This product will not be discounted.
+It is intended only for users who fully understand and agree with these terms.

 【Purchase Requirements (Important)】

-This product only works in environments that meet BOTH of the following conditions:
+This product only works in environments that meet BOTH of the following:
 - **16GB or more physical memory**
-- **Running the application alone (no other apps running simultaneously)**
+- **Running the application alone (no other applications running simultaneously)**

 Stable Diffusion 1.x models require **9–11GB of peak memory** when loading.
 For this reason, any environment with **less than 16GB of RAM cannot launch the product**.

 **8GB or 4GB environments (including Windows Sandbox) are not supported.**
 In these environments, the model cannot be loaded and image generation is impossible.
 If your PC has less than 16GB of RAM, **do NOT purchase this product.**

 Even on a 16GB system, running other applications at the same time may cause memory shortages and generation failures.
 This product is designed to run **as the only active application**.

+【Required Runtime】
+This software requires the **Microsoft Visual C++ Redistributable (VC++ Runtime)**
+to run.

+Windows Sandbox and clean-install environments may not include VC++ by default.
+If VC++ is missing, the application will not launch.

+Please install the following beforehand:
+- **Visual C++ 2015–2022 Redistributable (x64)**

+Environments without VC++ installed are outside the scope of operation guarantees.

-If you cannot agree to these conditions, please refrain from purchasing.
+If you cannot agree to the above conditions, please refrain from purchasing.

 🟦 About the Activation ID and DRM One-Time Installer
 This product uses a dedicated DRM system that verifies your PC environment and Activation ID